lv-saharan/dynamic-apis/README.md

 );
 ```

-## Every Properties Can Use As A Function
+## Every Propertie Can Use As A Function

 ```javascript
 const result = await postCtrler(2).comments.get();